 For more insight into how Harmonic is leading OTT innovation, visit our OTT Solutions page.

-– Eric Armstrong, Vice President, SaaS Solutions, Harmonic
+– Eric Armstrong, Vice President of SaaS Solutions at Harmonic